 With over 10 million people and seven million bikes, Ho Chi Minh – Vietnam’s largest city – formerly called Saigon – is one of the craziest places in the world.
 It’s always hot, noisy and chaotic.
 Despite all of these, it’s one of Asia’s most visited destinations mainly because of its chequered past and vibrant present.
-There is a lot to experience in Ho Chi Minh.
+There is a lot to experience in Ho Chi Minh, including some of the top landmarks in Vietnam.
 So to get you started, here are the top 15 things to do to in Ho Chi Minh City.

 One thing to keep in mind is if you’re planning to visit Hanoi, don’t skip Ho Chi Minh City as the two Vietnamese cities are quite different.
 Although there are a number of things to do in Hanoi that might sound similar to Ho Chi Minh’s attractions, Hanoi and Ho Chi Minh City have distinctly different vibes.
 So, when visiting Vietnam, put these Ho Chi Minh City attractions on your list.

 - Ho Chi Minh City

 - 15 Things to do in Ho Chi Minh